GMT : +4 hours

 British passport holders do not require visas for Mauritius.
 If you have any other passport please contact the Mauritian High Commission, 32-33 Elvaston Place, London, SW7 5NW, telephone 020 7581 0294 or check the web site, www.maurinet.com.
 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.
 It should have at least one blank passport page.

 Vaccinations are not required for passengers travelling direct to Mauritius.
 However, prior to departure we do suggest that you check with your GP.
 Further health recommendations can also be found on the web site, www.maurinet.com.
 At certain times of the year there have been incidents of stonefish in shallow water and for this reason we recommend that you wear beach sandals for your protection in the water.
+A Yellow Fever vaccination certificate is required of travellers over one year of age arriving from infected areas.

 Please Note - All foreign nationals who have visited one or more of the six countries (Guinea, Liberia, Sierra Leone, Nigeria, Senegal and the Democratic Republic of Congo) affected by the Ebola Virus Disease during the preceding two months from their date of arrival in Mauritius will currently not be allowed entry to Mauritius.